shkarlsson/obsidian-discrete/README.md

 - **Customizable Behavior**:
 	- Choose to hide or show matching files
 	- Combine multiple filters with AND/OR logic
+	- Real-time filtering as you create and modify rules
+- **Quick Filtering**: Right-click any file to instantly create filters based on its metadata

 ### Planned Features

-- Integration with Obsidian's search functionality
-- Integration with Omnisearch plugin
-- More filter operators and types
+- More filter operators and comparison types
-- Filter presets/saved filter combinations
+- Filter presets and saved filter combinations
-- Filter history
+- Import/export filter configurations
+- Enhanced UI for managing complex filter sets

 ## Installation